 When it comes to writing a book series, you will always need to bring your A-game.
 Remember that as you write more books for your book series, readers will make a point to compare the books in your series.

 So if you want to keep the momentum going, you should make sure that you improve your writing as much as possible.
-Try to incorporate new concepts to your writing as well.
+Try to incorporate new concepts into your writing as well.
 Overall, the more multifaceted your writing, the better your book series will be.